eastcoastarcher/interstellar-pilot-ace/README.md

 # Interstellar Pilot2: A.C.E

-## Archer's Custom Edition
+## Archers Custom Edition

-This is edition of Interstealler Pilot 2 is a personl mod editio.
+This edition of Interstealler Pilot 2 is a personl mod edition.

 This mod is a bit more closer to the original stock game-play and feel, however with less micro-managing each ship detail for more fun game-play.